CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .octa OCTA-LITERAL,...

 Emit 128-bit word values.
-If no value between comma then an assembler stores 0 and warn about no value.
+If no value between comma then the assembler stores 0 and warn about no value.
 This pseudo-operation accepts only 128-bit word literals.

 ### .offset, .struct